 Joint Arrangements.
 Joint arrangements represent activities where the Parent Company has joint control established by a contractual agreement.
-Joint control requires unanimous consent for financial and operational decisions.
+Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the requires unanimous consent for financial and operational decisions of the parties sharing the control.
 A joint arrangement is either a joint operation, whereby the parties have rights to the assets and obligations for the liabilities, or a joint venture, whereby the parties have rights to the net assets.
+The Group accounted for its interest in PinoyLotto as a joint operation.
+Accordingly, the Group recognizes (i) its assets, including its share of any assets held jointly, (ii) its liabilities, including its share of any liabilities incurred jointly, (iii) its revenues and share in revenues from the output of the joint operation, and (iv) its expenses, including its share of any expenses incurred jointly.